 The principal activity of the Company is investment holding.
-The principal activities and details of the subsidiaries and an associate are disclosed in Notes 8 and 9 to the financial statements respectively.
+The principal activities of the subsidiaries and an associate are manufacturing and marketing of aluminium billets, property holding, investment holding and property developer.
+The further details of the subsidiaries and an associate are disclosed in Notes 8 and 9 to the financial statements respectively.
 There have been no significant changes in the nature of the activities of the Group and of the Company during the financial year.